Ah, the performance review process. The time of year people love to hate.

 To create your own anti-bias checklist, ask whether the employee performance review:

-Unless the evaluation integrates with the company’s broader HR processes, your 360 feedback won’t improve performance.
+We hate to break it to you, but unless evaluations integrate with your company’s broader HR processes, your 360 feedback won’t improve performance.
 Instead, it will become an information-gathering exercise with no bearing on an employee’s career or job growth.
-Research into 360-degree reviews finds that a “lack of accountability” is one of the common reasons 360 review feedback fails.

 One way to make sure 360 feedback sticks is to have all employees choose accountability partners, or people who will check in on their progress toward key goals.
 In the context of 360-degree reviews, the ideal number of partners is generally three: The employee’s manager, their HR partner, and a colleague with whom they work closely or who is a key stakeholder of their work.

 Another best practice for connecting 360 feedback to action plans is to integrate the review process with pay increases or promotions.